 Rare diseases are broad in phenotypic traits and far reaching in impact.
 Today, approximately 7,000 different rare diseases affect an estimated 350 million individuals worldwide.¹ Difficulty in the understanding, diagnosis, and treatment of rare diseases stems from a lack of available data about any one disease at any one research site.
 The volume of data needed to produce authoritative discovery about any one rare disease requires the collaborative pooling of phenotypic, genotypic, and clinical information from many disparate sources.

-LabKey is helping research networks advance understanding about rare diseases by providing a flexible platform to help overcome key data integration challenges including:
+LabKey is helping research networks advance understanding about rare diseases by providing a flexible data management platform to help overcome key data integration challenges including:

 Integrating Data from Multiple Clinical Sites